logzio/documentation/docs/shipping/Code/dotnet.md

 [Project's GitHub repo](https://github.com/logzio/logzio-app-metrics/)
 :::

-#### Send custom metrics to Logz.io with a hardcoded Logz.io exporter
+### Send custom metrics to Logz.io with a hardcoded Logz.io exporter

 **Before you begin, you'll need**:

-* An application in .NET Core 3.1 or higher
+* .NET Core 3.1 or higher
 * An active Logz.io account

-##### Install the App.Metrics.Logzio package

-Install the App.Metrics.Logzio package from the Package Manager Console:
+1. Install the App.Metrics.Logzio package from the Package Manager Console:

 ```shell
 Install-Package Logzio.App.Metrics
 ```

-If you prefer to install the library manually, download the latest version from the NuGet Gallery.
+To install the library manually, download the latest version from the **NuGet** Gallery.

-##### Create MetricsBuilder

-To create MetricsBuilder, copy and paste the following code into the function of the code that you need to export metrics from:
+2. Create MetricsBuilder by copying and pasting the following code into the function that you need to export metrics from:

 ```csharp
 var metrics = new MetricsBuilder()